Confused by technical terms? Have a look at the information below to help you understand what they really mean.

 TELL is the product classification system of the European TRV industry, which gives each TRV an energy rating.
 The rating is based on how quickly a TRV reacts to changes in room temperature, how effectively it maintains stable room temperatures and how it performs after changes in water temperature and system pressure.

-TRVs can receive a rating of A – F, with A being the most energy efficient and F the least efficient.
-Drayton’s TRV4 achieved the highest energy efficiency rating, thanks to its ultra-sensitive liquid-filled chrome head, which reacts swiftly to temperature changes to minimise energy use.
+TRVs can receive a rating of Class I to IV, with I being the most energy efficient and IV the least efficient.
+Drayton’s TRV4 achieved the highest Class I energy efficiency rating, thanks to its ultra-sensitive liquid-filled chrome head, which reacts swiftly to temperature changes to minimise energy use.